APARNA2109/Enterprise-Knowledge-Base-Search-and-Query-with-Azure-OpenAI-and-Azure-AISearch/LabIntro-V2.md

 ## Architecture

 The process involves storing documents in Azure storage accounts, with optional translation and text extraction using a function app.
 Texts are then converted into embeddings by an Azure OpenAI embedding model and stored in Azure AI Search for efficient retrieval.
 When a query is submitted, it is vectorized and used to search for relevant content in Azure AI Search.
 The search results are processed by an Azure OpenAI language model to generate a response.
-This workflow uses Azure services including storage accounts, function apps, Document Intelligence, embedding models, AI Search, and language models.
+This workflow uses Azure services, including storage accounts, function apps, Document Intelligence, embedding models, AI Search, and language models.

 ## Architecture Diagram